-The Plan Lands will be developed to include walking and cycling routes that run parallel and coincide with existing and proposed biodiversity corridors and SUDS features including hedgerows, wildlife corridors, green corridors, ditches, streams and swales.
+The Plan Lands will be developed for universal access to all to include walking and cycling routes that run parallel and coincide with existing and proposed biodiversity corridors and SUDS features including hedgerows, wildlife corridors, green corridors, ditches, streams and swales.
 These walking and cycling routes are noted as Green Links in the Accessibility and Movement Strategy.